-From researching potential travel destinations to discovering activities that can only be experienced in remote parts of the world, the way consumers use social media to inform their purchase decisions for goods and services has shifted considerably in the last 10 years.
+From researching potential travel destinations, to discovering activities that can only be experienced in remote parts of the world, the way consumers use social media to inform their purchase decisions for goods and services has shifted considerably in the last 10 years.

-With 97% of millennials posting photos or videos of their travel experience on social networks and popularity of third-party recommendation sites, the internet now serves as a visual and commentary hive of accessible and highly influential content to inspire travellers.
+With 97% of millennials posting photos or videos of their travel experience on social networks and popularity of third-party recommendation sites, the internet now serves as a visual and commentary hive of accessible and highly influential content to inspire travelers.

 Real-time in-person experiences in the form of location check-ins, selfie photos, and perpetual status updates have forced the travel industry to navigate social media channels in order to meet customer expectations in innovative ways to increase revenue while leveraging themselves against competitors.

 Travel and hospitality companies have been quick to turn to social media to market their brands and have become well versed in creating content to connect with potential customers.

 As opposed to solely relying on promotional content, Hyatt Hotels relies on user-generated content (UGC) to garner social media engagement from its customers.
 Originally, the #InAHyattWorld campaign began as a way to highlight the hotel brand’s values of hospitality – employees would perform random acts of kindness for guests and post their activity on the brand’s Facebook, Twitter, and Instagram accounts.

 With guests joining in the campaign and sharing their own experiences, the hashtag soon went viral across multiple platforms resulting in Hyatt developing a microsite dedicated to UGC.